brunoguilherme1/Newsela-TakeHome/README.md

 * **Better Token-Level Alignment**: Currently, we rely on average word embeddings + TF-IDF.
 Using full token-level models (e.g., attention-based matching) would allow better fine-grained alignment.

+**Scalability & Experiment Tracking**: For production-grade development, the entire pipeline can be modularized using PySpark, enabling distributed inference and processing on large-scale datasets.
+I would also incorporate MLflow to track experiments, log models, and compare performance across configurations systematically.

 This current architecture is intentionally lightweight and fast.
 It serves as a **simple baseline** that can be extended into modern neural architectures with more compute or time.